 Most email security filters are highly effective at ensuring that spam messages never make it to the inbox.
 However, they’re far less effective at blocking phishing, which has proven to be a more difficult issue to solve.
 Today’s phishing techniques are highly sophisticated, they’re bypassing email security filters, and they’re targeting your clients and employees.

-The following phishing techniques are highly sophisticated obfuscation methods that cybercriminals use to bypass Office 365 security.
-In most cases, they’re invisible to the user and easily bypass Exchange Online Protection (EOP) and secure email gateways (SEGs).
+The following phishing techniques are highly sophisticated obfuscation methods that cybercriminals use to bypass Microsoft 365 security.
+In these types of phishing attacks, they’re invisible to the user and easily bypass Exchange Online Protection (EOP) and secure email gateways (SEGs).

 1. Using legitimate links

-In the below example of a Wells Fargo phishing email detected by Vade Secure, the phisher even included a link to the bank’s fraud information center.
+In the below example of a Wells Fargo phishing email detected by Vade, the phisher even included a link to the bank’s fraud information center.

 2. Mixing legitimate and malicious code

 Time is of the essence in phishing.
 To quell victims into thinking that nothing is awry, phishers will redirect them to a legitimate webpage after the phishing attack.
 For example, after a user enters their Office 365 credentials on a phishing page, they are directed to Office 365.com or another Microsoft webpage.

 Another form of redirect abuse, “time-bombing” is a phishing technique that involves creating a URL redirect from a legitimate webpage to a phishing page.
 Time-bombing is highly effective because the email includes a legitimate Microsoft link at the time of delivery when it is initially scanned by an email filter; the redirect to the phishing page is only created after the email has been successfully delivered to the victim.